8 basic steps from unpacking to autonomous drive/flight

 We explained the approach in the example of setting up an autonomous drone:

-The same underlying logic is applicable in the vast majority of other real cases.
+The same underlying logic applies to the vast majority of other real cases.

 Let us explain the logic, recommended approach, and its essential steps.